Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Conclusion and Future work

 \section{Conclusion and Future work}

-In this paper, we propose a passage reranking Model with list-context integration for improving the representation of passages in various contexts.
-Previous studies have often overlooked the importance of list-context information from other candidates.
-We enhance the passage representation by softly integrating list-context information.
-Our model addresses the challenge of two-stage joint retrieval by seamlessly integrating coarse and fine rankers.
-Our model can be trained in a single process, simultaneously optimizing all components, and generating the final answer in a single pass, significantly reducing the problem's complexity.
+In this paper, we present a novel approach to passage reranking that incorporates list-context information to enhance the representation of passages across different contexts.
+Unlike previous studies, we recognize the significance of list-context information from other candidate passages in addressing the challenge of incomplete passage semantics and develop a method to integrate it effectively.
+Our model addresses the limitation of out-of-memory issues by leveraging a cache policy learning approach to represent list context.
+Additionally, we address the challenge of two-stage joint retrieval by integrating coarse and fine rankers in a seamless manner.
+Our model is trained by optimizing all components simultaneously, leading to the generation of the final answer in a single pass, which significantly reduces the complexity of the problem.

 This paper primarily focuses on addressing the challenge of incorporating list-context information from other candidates.
 The model has the potential to be extended to other cascaded tasks, such as information extraction \cite{zhu2022switchnet} and downstream applications, in the future.